 In November 2018, a putative securities class action complaint was filed against Ryanair and Mr. O'Leary in the United States District Court for the Southern District of New York (the "District Court").
-The District Court appointed a lead plaintiff, the City of Birmingham Retirement and Relief System and City of Birmingham Firemen's and Policemen's Supplemental Pension System (the "Birmingham Funds"), in January 2019.
+The District Court appointed lead plaintiffs, the City of Birmingham Retirement and Relief System and City of Birmingham Firemen's and Policemen's Supplemental Pension System (the "Birmingham Funds"), in January 2019.
 The Birmingham Funds filed an amended complaint in April 2019 that purports to be on behalf of purchasers of Ryanair American Depositary Shares ("ADSs") between 30 May 2017 and 28 September 2018.
 The amended complaint alleges, among other things, that in filings with the SEC, investor calls, interviews, and other communications, Ryanair and/or Mr. O'Leary made materially false and misleading statements and omissions regarding employment and financial data, employee negotiation processes, the September 2017 pilot rostering management issue, and the likelihood and financial impact of unionisation, which allegedly artificially inflated the market value of Ryanair's securities.
-In June 2019, Ryanair and Mr. O'Leary filed a motion to dismiss.
 In June 2020, the District Court issued a ruling dismissing in part the Birmingham Funds' claims, including claims regarding employment and financial data, employee negotiation processes, the September 2017 pilot rostering management issue, and the financial impact of unionisation.
 The Birmingham Funds' claims regarding the likelihood of unionisation were not dismissed.
-Ryanair intends to vigorously defend itself against the Birmingham Funds' claims.
+In March 2021, the Birmingham Funds issued a motion to amend their claim, seeking, among other things, to re-introduce prior dismissed claimes.
+The Company and Mr O'Leary filed an opposition to the motion to amend in May 2021.
+The motion was refused in March 2022 but the Company believes that the plaintiffs are likely to continue pursuing their complaint.